Basil Burgers with Sun-Dried Tomato Mayonnaise Recipe

 - In a large bowl, combine the Worcestershire sauce, basil, Italian seasoning, garlic, pepper and salt.
 Crumble beef over mixture and mix well.
 Shape into 12 thin patties.
 Place 2 tablespoons cheese on six patties; top with remaining patties and press edges firmly to seal.

-- Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill burgers, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a meat thermometer reads 160° and juices run clear.
-Serve on buns with mayonnaise mixture and additional basil if desired.
+- On a greased grill, cook burgers, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a thermometer reads 160° and juices run clear.
+Serve on buns with mayonnaise mixture and, if desired, additional basil.
 Yield: 6 servings.

 "The basil gives these burgers a nice summery flavor.
 The sun-dried tomato mayo was a hit with my family.
 I prepped the mayo and the burgers the night before so I only had to throw them on the grill for a delicious weeknight dinner.
 I melted the cheese on top instead of stuffing the burgers."